rohan-paul/rohan-paul/README.md

 - ⚡ **Self-taught Developer and super unusual Career changer from International Banking to Software Engineering**.
 Currently living and working in Bangalore, India.

-- ⚡ **Ex Deutsche Bank Financial Analyst (India and Australia)**.
+- ⚡ **Ex Deutsche Bank and Ex HSBC Financial Analyst (India and Australia)**.

-- ⚡ Made a very unusual career transformation - after 10 years in International Banking (working across India, Australia and for a short while in NewYork) moved to Software Engineering, for my love of coding and solving problems.
+- ⚡ **About my career transformation** - After working for 10 years in International Banking (working across India, Australia and for a short while in NewYork) moved to Software Engineering, for my love of coding and solving problems.

 - 🌱 I’m currently learning Linear Regression and other Math/Stat concepts in the context of ML/DS ...